hms-dbmi/stack/README.md

 This merely wraps `docker-compose down --volumes` and brings the stack down and removes any left-over data volumes.

+> `stack packages [package]`

+This command will attempt to build and upload the package to the PyPi mirror for use by the apps in the Stack.
+Any apps that were marked as dependent on this package will trigger a reinstall of that package automatically when a new build is successfully registered with the local PyPi mirror.

 ## Git Subtree Helper Commands